💻

 CONFIG

-File Combination Techniques
+File Combination Methods

 cat file1.txt file2.txt file3.txt > combined.txt

-# Merge files with clear separators
+# Combine with separators

 cat file1.txt <(echo "--- SEPARATOR ---") file2.txt > output.txt